 Water service customers are required to install, maintain and test backflow prevention devices according to all relevant City, State, and Federal requirements.
-Devices must be tested upon installation and then annually.
-Test results must be signed by a Certified Backflow Tester and be uploaded via ww.archonsafe.com or by using the App available on the Apple App Store or using Google Play.
+Devices must be tested upon installation and annually thereafter.
+Test results must be signed by a Certified Backflow Tester and be uploaded via www.trackmybackflow.com.